 Health Insurance Policy ID Numbers

 — you must have permission from the Data Governance Board to be storing it on your computer.
-If you are storing any information that is Prohibited, Restricted or Confidential, you must encrypt the computer it is stored on, and you must follow Stanford's security procedures.
+If you are storing any information that is High Risk, Moderate Risk, or Low Risk, you must encrypt the computer it is stored on, and you must follow Stanford's security procedures.
 To find out whether your current server is adequately secured, you can go through Stanford Secure Computing's Information Security Questionnaire.
+(ITS just released a handy chart of the minimum security requirements for servers.)
 Keeping a server properly secured on your own can be difficult, and it may well be to your advantage to have it hosted in IRT's secure data center.

 IRT Server Hosting